-To obtain further insights on the mechanisms underlying the decrease in the SDI scores of the participants in the positive journal group, we performed an exploratory analysis by breaking down the SDI scores into a positive subscore, i.e., the sum of the positively weighted AMS components (intrinsic motivation (x 2) + identified regulation), and a negative subscore, i.e., the sum of the negatively weighted AMS components (average of introjected and external regulation + amotivation (x 2)).
-Such analysis should reveal whether the overall decrease in the SDI scores was primarily caused by a weakening of the positive motivation components, which are strongly associated with self-determined behaviors, or alternatively, by an strengthening of the negative motivation components, which tend to hinder self-determined behaviors, or a combination of both.
+To examine the mechanisms underlying the decrease in the SDI scores of the participants in the positive journal group more closely, we performed an exploratory analysis by breaking the SDI scores down into a positive subscore, i.e., the sum of the positively weighted AMS components (intrinsic motivation (x 2) + identified regulation) and a negative subscore, i.e., the sum of the negatively weighted AMS components (average of introjected and external regulation + amotivation (x 2)).
+This analysis should indicate whether the overall decrease in the SDI scores was primarily caused by a weakening of the positive motivation components, which are strongly associated with self-determined behaviors, or alternatively, by an strengthening of negative motivation components, which tend to hinder self-determined behaviors, or a combination of both.
 The positive and negative subscores of the positive journal group were submitted to a two-way repeated measures ANOVA analysis.
-Results showed a significant main effect for the positive/negative subscores (F(1, 16) = 95.537, p = 0.000), accompanied by an interaction between week and the positive/negative subscores (F(3.755, 60.077) = 5.239, p = 0.001).
+The results showed a significant main effect for the positive/negative subscores (F(1, 16) = 95.537, p = 0.000), accompanied by an interaction between week and the positive/negative subscores (F(3.755, 60.077) = 5.239, p = 0.001).
 We failed to detect a main effect for week (F(3.119, 49.910) = 0.955, p = 0.424).

 Because a significant interaction was observed, a simple main effects analysis was conducted.
-That analysis revealed a significant simple main effect in the positive subscores (F(3.711, 59.369) = 4.815, p = 0.002) but not in the negative subscores (F(2.210, 35.363) = 2.677, p = 0.078).
-We then performed a post-hoc analysis using the positive subscores (Bonferroni correction) and found that there was a significantly difference between the sample collected on Week 2 (mean = 15.044, s.e. = 0.566) and Week 9 (mean = 13.824, s.e., 0.662) (p < 0.05), signaling that the positive subscores had significantly decreased from Week 2 to Week 9.
-To ensure that the weights assigned to the AMS components when computing the SDI did not affect these results in any substantial way, we repeated the analysis above assigning equal weights to all elements in the equation, i.e., the positive subscore was the sum of the intrinsic motivation and identified regulation, whereas the negative subscore was the sum of the average of introjected and external regulation and amotivation.
-Results from this analysis were qualitatively identical to the original analysis, confirming that the weights had little influence on the results.
+That analysis revealed a significant simple main for the positive subscores (F(3.711, 59.369) = 4.815, p = 0.002) but not for the negative ones (F(2.210, 35.363) = 2.677, p = 0.078).
+We then performed a post-hoc analysis using the positive subscores (Bonferroni correction) and found a significant difference between the sample collected on Week 2 (mean = 15.044, s.e. = 0.566) and Week 9 (mean = 13.824, s.e., 0.662) (p < 0.05), signaling that the positive subscores significantly decreased from Week 2 to Week 9.
+To ensure that the weights that were assigned to the AMS components when computing the SDI did not affect these results in any substantial way, we repeated the analysis above, assigning equal weights to all elements in the equation, i.e., the positive subscore was taken to eb the sum of the intrinsic motivation and identified regulation, whereas the negative subscore was the sum of the average of introjected and external regulation and amotivation.
+The results of this analysis were qualitatively identical to the original analysis, confirming that the weights had little influence on the results.

-In summary, these results indicate that the SDI of the participants in the positive journal group, but not the gratitude journal group, significantly decreased during the time of the intervention.
-Furthermore, exploratory analysis showed that such an effect was primarily caused by a reduction in intrinsic motivation and identified regulation, i.e., the positive motivation components of the SDI score.
+The results thus indicate that the SDI of the participants in the positive journal group significantly decreased during the intervention, but that of the gratitude journal group did not.
+Furthermore, exploratory analysis showed that this effect was primarily caused by a reduction in intrinsic motivation and identified regulation, i.e., the positive motivation components of the SDI score.

 Discussion